 - tci-PresentInDCI is configured in the PDSCH configuration.

 The test consists of two time periods, T1 and T2.
-During T1, the time multiplexed (allocation in Frequency is symbolic) downlink transmissions from each Angle of Arrival is shown in Figure A.7.5.8.4.1-1.
-UE is configured to transmit periodic L1-RSRP group-based beam reports for SSB index 3 and SSB index 4.
-After UE transmits the first L1-RSRP group-based beam report with SSB index 3 and SSB index 3 as a resource group, TE sends TCI state activation MAC-CEs to activate TCI state 3 and TCI state 4 for PDSCHs.
+During T1, the time multiplexed (allocation in Frequency is symbolic) downlink transmissions are scheduled from each Angle of Arrival (AoA1 and AoA2) as shown in Figure A.7.5.8.4.1-1.
+UE is configured to transmit periodic L1-RSRP group-based beam reports on SSB index 2 and SSB index 3.
+After UE transmits the first L1-RSRP group-based beam report with SSB index 2 and SSB index 3 as a beam pair, TE sends TCI state activation MAC-CEs to activate TCI state 2 and TCI state 3 for PDSCHs.

-At the beginning of T2, at slot n, UE receives DCI based PDSCH TCI state switch on CORESETPoolIndex 0 for indicating the TCI state switch of PDSCH to TCI state 3.
-At slot n+1, UE receives DCI based PDSCH TCI state switch on CORESETPoolIndex 1 for indicating the TCI state switch of PDSCH to TCI state 4.
+At the beginning of T2, at slot n, UE receives DCI to switch PDSCH TCI state on CORESETPoolIndex 0 for indicating the TCI state switch of PDSCH to TCI state 2.
+At slot n+1, UE receives DCI to switch PDSCH TCI state on CORESETPoolIndex 1 for indicating the TCI state switch of PDSCH to TCI state 3.
 During T2, the time multiplexed (allocation in Frequency is symbolic) downlink transmissions from each Angle of Arrival is shown in Figure A.7.5.8.4.1-2.

-The test equipment verifies the TCI state switch time in PCell by scheduling the UE on TCI state 3 and TCI state 4 simultaneously after slot n + 1 + timeDurationForQCL.
+The test equipment verifies the TCI state switch time in PCell by scheduling the UE on TCI state 2 and TCI state 3 simultaneously after slot n + 1 + timeDurationForQCL.